 Bush fire nearly destroys the town of Ulladulla

-Feeling the heat, try back in January 1939 there were nine consecutive days above 42°C.
+Feeling the heat of summer, try back in January 1939 when there were nine consecutive days above 42°C.

 On 13 January 1939, eight houses, the timber mill, tannery and iceworks were destroyed by fire.